gracelungu/ShellWiz/README.md

 - `stdout`: The standard output of the executed command.
 - `stderr`: The standard error output of the executed command.

-### GET /figma-files

-Retrieve a list of Figma files.

-- Response:
-- An array of Figma files.

-### GET /figma-pages/{fileKey}/{pageId}

-Retrieve the pages of a specific Figma file.

-- Path Parameters:
-- `fileKey`: The file key of the Figma file (string).
-- `pageId`: The ID of the page to retrieve (string).

-- Response:
-- Information about the specified Figma page.

 ## Usage

 To execute a command, send a POST request to the `/exec` endpoint with the command to be executed in the request body: